Mikkel-ao/Torsdagsopgaver-5---Files-and-Composition/README.md

         <summary>
            Hint
         </summary>
-         You will need to have a loop in the body of the method that looks at each room in the building to add the number of laps in each room.
+         You will need to create a loop that looks at each room in the building and adds the number of lamps in each room to a variable.

     </details>

 Create methods <code>countWindowsInBuilding()</code> and <code>countRoomsInBuilding()</code>.
 Test in <code>main</code> that your methods work as expected.
 If not, debug your program.